JeremiahKaren/35percent.github.io/aylesbury-estate.md

 Development schemes in Southwark are currently [delivering](http://35percent.org/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery/) on average 3% affordable housing, largely with social rent substituted for affordable rent.
 So we find it hard to believe that Notting Hill can deliver a scheme with 50% affordable housing comprising 75% social rent.
 We find it even more difficult to believe that Notting Hill is also expecting to extract a 15% profit margin (representing ca. £150m) and Southwark is also expecting to receive payments for the land.

 Despite its new [transparency policy](http://www.southwark.gov.uk/news/article/2062/viability_assessments_must_be_published_in_southwark_%E2%80%93_consultation_launched) the Council rejected our FOI request for a copy of Notting Hill's viability assessment for the Aylesbury redevelopment.
 Despite being a registered charity, Notting Hill has claimed commercial confidentiality as the grounds for its redactions.
 In April 2016, the Information Commissioner [upheld our complaint](https://ico.org.uk/media/action-weve-taken/decision-notices/2016/1624349/fs_50589692.pdf) and directed Southwark Council to disclose the unredacted viability report.
-The [viability assessment](/img/document.pdf) reveals that Notting Hill will make a minimum (guaranteed) 21% profit from the scheme, expected to amount to £163m, while Southwark will receive staged land payments calculated as a residual value once scheme costs and Notting Hill's 21% profit has been deducted[^5].
+The disclosed [viability assessment](/img/document.pdf) reveals that Notting Hill will make a minimum (guaranteed) 21% profit from the scheme, expected to amount to £163m, while Southwark will receive staged land payments calculated as a residual value once scheme costs and Notting Hill's 21% profit has been deducted[^5].
 The assessment shows that this is currently expected to amount to just £51m.

 ![](/img/profitshare.png)